Let’s read about the cultural Valencia tour itinerary or what to do in Valencia Spain, in 1 day.

 Department of Commerce and Supplies building on a beautiful square with markets, ancient-style buildings painted in glorious colors, and nouveau-styled art.

 One of the ancient market complexes is still running.
 Also known as Central Market famous for various shops.
+Find some unqiue speciality foods and markets here in Valencia.

 City of Arts and Science Center